iainctduncan/CSC581/assignment-3/README.rst

 capabilities (i.e. a lot more additive oscillators).
 It also has me wondering whether combining this with modal synthesis would be fruitful, in that one could run the oscillators into banks of biquad filters as well.
+It makes me think that there is real potential in exploring FM with the ability now to make far more sinusoids and do these, and the envelopes, at higher resolutions and with dynamic control.
+I suppose this says something about the instrument market that there is an FM renaissance happening, but what is being released is even less capable than the DX7 rather than more.

 Question 2 Interview
 --------------------